-InterDigital’s primary areas of interest for 5G defense deployments include:
+InterDigital’s primary areas of expertise in 5G defense deployments include:

-With a firm commitment to developing and contributing to current and future standards, InterDigital has dedicated a team of more than 20 engineers with expertise in 3GPP standards to drive changes that enable necessary DoD modifications to the air interface that enhance and future-proof the wireless solution.
+Committed to developing and shaping future standards, InterDigital has also dedicated a team of more than 20 engineers with 3GPP standards expertise to drive changes that enable DoD modifications to the air interface that enhance and future-proof the wireless solution.

 InterDigital’s government research projects have included: